caltechlibrary/newt/newt-presentation.md

 # Limit the cognitive shifts, client side

+> The status quo presists on the front-end

 - HTML, CSS, JavaScript, image assets, etc.

-> __the usual suspects__, not much changes here

 # Limit the cognitive shifts, server side